How To Lose Belly Fat: 6 Key Secrets

 Typically smokers weigh less than non-smokers.
-This feeds the misconception that smoking makes them thin.
+This feeds the misconception that smoking makes smokers thin.
 But there is an increasing evidence that cigarette smoking increases abdominal accumulation of body fat8.

 A large population-based study of British men and women6 demonstrated a strong correlation between smoking and increased central fat distribution.

 6Aerobic activity & weight lifting